Volume Two

 "—!?"

-—was interrupted by a sudden voice.
+—was cut off by a sudden voice.

 "Th-this place is… I'm sorry.
 It looks like someone forced them to drink poison, so I was going to lay them to rest…"

-If one were to judge the youth on his tone and expression alone, most would have believed the youth's tale.
+Judging by tone and expression alone, most would have believed the youth's tale.

 However, this man… Claude, merely laughed.